erkexzcx/funstream/README.md

 Features that *might* never be implemented:
 1. Define and edit EPG guides (in the same *funstream playlist*).
 2. Slow start to exclude not working IPTV channels.
-3. Caching
+3. Docker image
-4. Docker image
+4. Proper versioning

 # Installation (Linux OSes with SystemD)